woocommerce/woocommerce-gateway-stripe/readme.txt

 = 6.x.x - 2022-xx-xx =
 * Fix - Fixed capitalization for payment method names: iDEAL, giropay, and Sofort.
 * Add - Text to explain how to enable webhooks when manually entering your API keys in the new Stripe settings.
+* Tweak - Redirect to the settings tab after an account is connected
+* Tweak - Prompt message when navigating out Stripe settings with unsaved changes
+* Tweak - Show toast when payment methods list is updated with new payment methods.
+* Fix - JS error on checkout when Boleto method was not active

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).